spcourse/populations-oo/80 phase8/contents.md

 There are also some modifications that are required to handle the actual reproduction.
 For example, the `Creature` class has a boolean attribute named `reproduce` to flag that a new creature of the same type needs to be created.
 The `Experiment` class has a new method `resolve_reproduction()` to detect these flags and create new creatures when needed.
 The methods `add_rabbits()` and `add_foxes()` can be reused to add these creatures to the system.

-One of our goals was to make it possible to set the values for the `birthrate` of all foxes and rabbits to a specific value when initializing the `Experiment`.
+One of our goals was to make it possible to set the values for the `birthrate` of all foxes and/or rabbits to a specific value when initializing the `Experiment`.
 This means that the birthrates for foxes and rabbits need to become attributes of the `Experiment` class, as they are needed every time we use `add_rabbits()` or `add_foxes()`.

 ### Specification

 Modify the class `Creature`:

 * *modify* the method `__init__()`.
-  * *modify* the definition of the method to accept the new parameter `birthrate`
   * **add** attribute `birthrate`.
 This `float` indicates how likely it is that two creatures that interact will reproduce.
 This is the default birth rate for any creature.
 Value 0 means the creature will never reproduce; 1 means that the creature will reproduce at every interaction; and 0.5 means that a creature will reproduce at about half the interactions.
+Set this value to 0 by default.
   * **add** attribute `reproduce`.
 Set `reproduce` to `False`.
 * *modify* the method `interact()`.
 Every time two creatures of the same kind interact, with a probability of `birthrate`, set `reproduce` to `True`.
 Recall that the interact method is called twice for each pair.
 So, an interaction may set `reproduce` to `True` for both creatures.
 You can solve this in many ways, but the easiest is to just leave it.
 If this leads to a reproduction rate that is too high, you can simply give the variable `birthrate` a lower value.